Dog-Friendly Summer Activities

 - Do you feel guilty when you leave the house without your dog?

-- There are now many more places where your dog is welcome
+- There are now many dog-friendly summer activities more places where your dog is welcome.

-Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four legged doggy friends also look forward to lots more walks and exciting activities at pet friendly venues.
-When you’re out and about with your dog, its best to first ask if he will be welcome, if you intend going to shops, pubs or even cafes and restaurants.
+Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four-legged doggy friends also look forward to lots more walks and exciting activities at pet-friendly venues.
+When you’re out and about with your dog, it’s best to first ask if he will be welcome if you intend to go to shops, pubs, cafes, and restaurants.

 Dog friendly locations

-You can now have your pet experience a meal out with you, as several restaurants have menus catering specifically for dogs and many pubs will usually allow dogs in their outside courtyards or beer gardens.
-It’s much easier to take your dog on holiday, as many hotels and B&Bs allow dogs to share your room, with some providing a doggy bed and special dog treats.
+You can now have your pet experience a meal out with you, as several restaurants have menus catering specifically for dogs.
+Many pubs will usually allow dogs in their outside courtyards or beer gardens.
+It’s much easier to take your dog on holiday, as many hotels and B&Bs enable dogs to share your room, with some providing a doggy bed and special dog treats.

-There are many other “pet-friendly activities you can enjoy with your dog during the summer months.
+You can enjoy many other “pet-friendly activities with your dog during summer.
 Why not be adventurous and explore some of these:

 - Take a picnic – a nice change of environment, especially for an older dog, rather than him being left at home.
-A short stroll, with a picnic in a back-pack, to a nice scenic location where you can both enjoy your lunch, take a lie down and relax, in a change of surroundings.
+A short stroll, with a picnic in a backpack, to a nice scenic location where you can both enjoy your lunch, lie down and relax in a change of surroundings.

 - Follow a woodland trail – wooded areas can be stimulating places for your pet, who will run about excitedly through the leaves and shrubs, sniffing after all types of wildlife.
 Make sure he comes back to recall, or keep him on a lead if you’re worried about losing sight of him in the trees.